hrgdavor/java-hipster-ioc/README.md

 - beans without dependencies are created in field initializer

 Some random stuff
-- I like to call contexts `CtxFoor CtxBar ...` for faster search/jump in IDE.
+- I like to call contexts `CtxFoo CtxBar ...` for faster search/jump in IDE.
 - I prefer to put generated classes in git (faster builds, generate is called when needed during development)
 - I prefer generating classes over runtime byte code generation
 - I hate Lombok for the fact it changes code directly as it compiles, and obscures what happens